Libya: Renewed Fighting Ends Eid Holiday Truce

 About 2,150 people had to flee Morzouk, a city which has been the epicenter of the fighting in recent weeks.

-After a two-days truce to celebrate the Eid al-Adha holiday, General Khalifa Haftar's Libyan National Army (ANL) and the Tripoli-based government's army resumed fighting Wednesday.
+After a two-day truce to celebrate the Eid al-Adha holiday, General Khalifa Haftar's Libyan National Army (ANL) and the Tripoli-based government's army resumed fighting Tuesday.

 RELATED: